Written by Philippa Walsh

 Self-forgiveness must not be mistaken for having no remorse.
 You can still know that you were at fault, just as you might forgive someone else, even though you believe that the person was wrong for the way they behaved.
 You can feel regret for what you did or thought, but at the same time accept that you’re a human and that all humans make mistakes.
 Adopt an attitude of humility and self-acceptance.

-If you are struggling to deal with guilt or shame, reach out to me today to see how counselling can help you move on.
+If you are struggling to deal with guilt or shame, reach out to me today to see how counselling and psychotherapy in Manchester can help you move on.